msqr1/importizer/README.md

 - Takes you on the way to modularizing your codebase.
 - **You would still have to manually choose what to export after running.**

+include2import supports two modularization scheme:
+- Complete modularization: You want to ditch header-based code altogether and embrace C++ modules.
+This is the default.
+- Transtitional modularization: You want to have both a header-based interface and a module-based one for backward compatibility and a gradual switch.
+You can opt in by specifing ```[Transitional]``` in the setting file.

 # Usage
 - Build from source for now.
 Just clone, make a directory inside the cloned repo, and run CMake from there.
 - Add ```-DCMAKE_BUILD_TYPE=Release``` when running CMake to get an optimized program.